First Year / Advising

 - Provide a mentor relationship to first-year students

 - Introduce first-year students to student life and Meredith traditions

 - Support first-year students in developing an academic plan and effective study habits

 - Refer students in need of additional support to campus resources

 - Assist the faculty adviser in providing support and information to first-year students

-Academic & Career Planning is available to advise students in every area of planning for academic and career success.
+The Office of Academic Advising is available to advise students in every area of planning for academic success.

 Ways Academic Advising Can Help